Naming Your Characters

 - Keep a notebook or your phone with a note taking app open near you when watching tv, films, or reading a book yourself.

-You never know when a name will crop up that intrigues you, or resonates with you and it’s all too easy to forget something that seemed like gold when you heard it!
-Sometimes the character in whatever you are watching is similar to the person you have in mind, or even a total opposite but the name seems to fit anyway.
-Maybe they look similar, or have the same job, maybe you just like the name for future reference- just write it down if it is a little out of the ordinary.
-Please don’t do this with Game of Thrones, it will be far too obvious where you drew your inspiration from!
+You never know when a name will crop up that intrigues you, or resonates with you, and it’s all too easy to forget something that seemed like gold when you heard it!
+Sometimes the character in whatever you are watching is like the person you have in mind, or even a total opposite, but the name seems to fit, anyway.
+Maybe they look similar or have the same job.
+Maybe you just like the name for future reference- just write it down if it is a little out of the ordinary.
+Please don’t do this with Game of Thrones, it will be far too obvious where you drew your inspiration from.

 This noting technique is also really helpful for incidental characters in your book- have you planned a friend or co-worker who has a small role in the book but not a strong character?
 Don’t know what to name them?
 Check your list- they could be a Lisa or an Aubrey, but to have that list handy takes a lot of overthinking out of the process.